-CATHERINE SIDER HAMILTON
+THE REV. DR. CATHERINE SIDER HAMILTON

-Professor of New Testament and New Testament Greek B.A., M.Div.
+Professor of New Testament and New Testament Greek

+B.A., M.Div.
 (Trinity, Toronto), M.A.
 (Queens), Ph.D.
 (USMC)

-The Rev. Dr. Catherine Sider Hamilton teaches NT and Greek at Wycliffe College and serves as Priest-in-Charge at St. Matthew's Anglican Church Riverdale.
-She seeks in this way to live the vocation of a "scholar-priest," serving Christ in both church and academy, in the conviction that the academic study of theology finds its goal and purpose in the life of the church, as it also nurtures and challenges the church.
-Her teaching and research interests include Gospels (especially Matthew), Paul, Second Temple Juda- ism and early Jewish biblical interpretation, history of Christian interpretation, women of the early and medieval church.
-Her monograph on Matthew was published by Cambridge Press in 2017.
-She has also published two volumes of essays for the church, as well as several journal articles and book chapters on Matthew, Paul, and History of Interpretation.
-She is fascinated by the way the church and Israel read their scriptures, and seeks to work at the intersection of biblical studies and theology, taking seriously the historical claim and location of the scriptures, as well as their witness and function as Word of God.
-She and her husband David have four (mostly) adult children and live in Toronto's Greektown.
-She enjoys-after visiting her new grandchild-music, good books, David's Indian cooking, and all things Italian.
+Catherine teaches New Testament and Greek at Wycliffe and serves as Priestin-Charge of St. Matthew's Anglican Church, Riverdale.
+She seeks to live the vocation of a "scholar-priest," serving Christ in both church and academy, in the conviction that the study of theology finds its goal and purpose in the life of the church, as the life of the church nurtures and challenges theological study.
+Her teaching and research interests include the Gospels, especially Matthew; Second Temple Judaism and Jewish biblical interpretation, Paul and especially women's interpretation of Paul in the early and medieval church.
+She seeks to work at the intersection of theology and biblical studies, taking seriously the historical claim of the Scriptures, as well as their witness and function as Word of God.
+She and her husband David have four adult children and enjoy cycling Toronto's park trails, singing with the family, and visiting their three lively grandchildren.

-- The Death of Jesus in Matthew: Innocent Blood and the End of Exile.
-Cambridge: Cambridge University Press, 2017. - Francis Watson's Gospel Writing: Scholarly Perspectives.
+The Death of Jesus in Matthew: Innocent Blood and the End of Exile.
+Cambridge University Press, 2017.
+Writing the Gospels: A Dialogue with Francis Watson.
 Editor, with Joel Willitts.
-Bloomsbury/T&T Clark, forthcoming. - o In Spirit and in Truth: The Challenge of Discernment for Canadian Anglicans Today.
-Edited by Catherine Sider Hamilton, Peter M. B. Robinson, and George Sumner. - Vancouver: Regent, 2009. - o "The Death of Judas in Matthew: Matt 27:9 Reconsidered," JBL 137.2 (2018-forth-coming) - "Jonathan Edwards, Paul, and the Priority of Holiness: A Variant Reading," JTI 7 (2013): 1-20. - "Blood and Secrets: The Re-telling of Genesis 1-6 in 1 Enoch 6-11 and its Echoes in Susanna and the Gospel of Matthew."
-In "What Does the Scripture Say?"
-Stud- - ies in the Function of Scripture in the Gospels and Letters of Paul, Volume I: The Syn- optic Gospels, edited by Craig A. Evans and H. Daniel Zacharias, 90-141.
-London: - T&T Clark, 2012. - "'His Blood Be upon Us': Innocent Blood and the Death of Jesus in Matthew," CBQ - o 70 (2008): 82-100. - "Egeria: Christianity."
-In Encyclopedia of the Bible and Its Reception, vol. 7, edited by Hans-Josef Klauck et al, 462-63.
-Berlin: de Gruyter, 2009-. - "Sex and the Garden: Genesis 3 and the Sanctity of Human Relationships."
-In In Spirit and in Truth: The Challenge of Discernment for Canadian Anglicans Today.
+T&T Clark, 2019.
+In Spirit and in Truth: The Challenge of Discernment for Canadian Anglicans Today.
+Editor, with PMB Robinson and George Sumner.
+Regent: 2009.

+The Homosexuality Debate.
+Editor.
+ABC Press, 2003.

+Articles and Book Chapters

+"Innocent Blood in Matthew's Gospel," in A Handbook on the Jewish Roots of the Gospels.
+Edited by Craig A. Evans and David Mishkin.
+Hendrickson, 2022 (forthcoming).

+"From Tamar and Mary to Perpetua: Women and the Word in Matthew," in Paul and Matthew among Jews and Gentiles: Essays in Honour of Terence L. Donaldson.
+Edited by Ronald Charles.
+T&T Clark, 2021.

+"The Death of Judas in Matthew: Matthew 27:9 Reconsidered," JBL 137.2 (2018): 419-37.

+"Jonathan Edwards, Paul, and the Priority of Holiness: A Variant Reading," JTI 7 (2013): 1-20.

+"Blood and Secrets: The Retelling of Genesis 1-6," in What Does the Scripture Say?
+Studies in the Function of Scripture Early Judaism and Christianity.
+Vol. 1.
+Edited by Craig Evans and Danny Zacharias.
+T&T Clark, 2012.

+"'His Blood Be upon Us': Innocent Blood and the Death of Jesus in Matthew" CBQ 70 (2008): 82-100.

+"Egeria," in Encyclopedia of the Bible and Its Reception.
+Vol 7: 462-63.
+De Gruyter, 2009.

-"Remembrance Day," in Best Sermons 5 (San Francisco: Harper/Collins, 1992).
+"Remembrance Day," in Best Sermons 5.
+HarperCollins, 1992.

-THE REVEREND CANON ALAN L .
+THE REV. CANON DR. ALAN L .
 HAYES

-Bishops Heber and Frederick Wilkinson Professor of the History of Christianity Director, Toronto School of Theology B.A.
+Bishops Frederick and Heber Wilkinson Professor of Church History

+B.A.
 (Pomona), B.D., Ph.D.
 (McGill)

 Alan Hayes has taught church history at Wycliffe since 1975, when he completed his Ph.D. in religious studies at McGill University, Montreal.
-His teaching and research specializations include Anglicanism, Canadian Protestantism, early Christianity, Reformation, and Historiography.
+His teaching and research specializations include Anglicanism, Indigenous and settler Christianities in Canada, and Historiography.
 The historical theme which most interests him is how Christians make connections or disconnections between faith and their culture.
+Thus Christians have sometimes been compliant and other times subversive; they have sometimes stood with the powerful and sometimes with the marginalized.

-He lives in Oakville, where he is honourary assistant priest at St. Simon's Anglican Church.
-He is married to the Reverend Dr. Morar Murray-Hayes, the minister of Maple Grove United Church, Oakville.
-Alan also serves as the Director of the Toronto School of Theology.
+He lives in Oakville, where he is honourary assistant priest at St. Cuthbert's Anglican Church.
+He is married to the Reverend Dr. Morar Murray-Hayes.
+Alan served for eleven years as the Director of the Toronto School of Theology.